An unbuilt trope is a work that seems

 - Today, most people tend to think of metal as a genre focusing on aggression and speed.
 While this is true for the most part, this was not the kind of music Black Sabbath played.
 In fact, they relied on slow tempos to create an atmosphere of fear, despair, and magic, and it can be said their music became less and less extreme with the years in that regard.
 The style their early albums spawned is known as Doom Metal today, which many people (falsely) assume is a reaction to more aggressive forms of metal.

 - Then there's a sub-example with Venom, the coiners of the phrase "Black Metal".
 Musically, the only thing their first albums have in common with modern black metal is poor recording quality.
 Unlike later black metal bands, they were absolutely not serious about what they sang, and occult/satanic songs were alongside one or two silly songs about sex or music itself.
+The band are in fact very similar to Motorhead, but their satanic elements made people think of them as more metal.

 - Compare Marilyn Manson, or any other modern Industrial Metal band, with an early group in the genre like Godflesh.
 Compare them, in turn, with a straight Industrial band of the same era - Skinny Puppy, for example.
 Now compare all of the above to the bands that started it all: Throbbing Gristle, Cabaret Voltaire, Clock DVA, SPK, NON...
 Confused yet?
 And this isn't even factoring in the "missing links" like Swans or Esplendor Géometrico.